koka-lang/koka/readme.md

 - [ ] Improve C backend code generation to generate nicer output with less "noise" (like temporary variables, or variables for each if condition etc).
 - [ ] Improve C code generation by identifying output that could be better; also in effectful code we generate many join-points (see [9]), can we increase the sharing/reduce the extra code.
+- [ ] The compiler always analyses module dependencies and builds any needed dependencies.
+The current code (in `src/Compiler/Compile.hs`) is not great and it would be nice to factorize the "make" functionality out and also allow for parallel builds.

 Master/PhD level: